My Bloody Valentine (band): 1987: Lazy Records and Butcher's recruitment

 Conway's departure left the band without a lead vocalist, and Shields, Ó Cíosóig and Googe advertised in the local music press for a new singer.
 The audition process, which Shields described as "disastrous and excruciating," was unsuccessful because he had mentioned the Smiths in the advertisements "because [he] liked their melodies," attracting a number of vocalists whom he called "fruitballs."
 Although considering forming another group, the band experimented with vocalists Bilinda Butcher and Joe Byfield, both of whom had been recommended to the band by other musicians.
 Butcher, whose musical experience consisted of playing classical guitar as a child and singing and playing tambourine "with some girlfriends for fun," had learned that My Bloody Valentine needed a backing vocalist from her partner, who had met Ó Cíosóig on a ferry from the Netherlands.
-At her audition, she sang "The Bargain Store," a song from Dolly Parton's 1975 album of the same name.
+At her audition, she sang Dolly Parton's 1975 song "The Bargain Store".
 She was invited to join the group, with Byfield deemed unsuitable as a lead vocalist.

 Following Butcher's recruitment, Shields shared lead vocals with her.
 Commenting on the transition, Shields noted that Butcher "sounded all right and she could sing one of our songs, we just had to show her how to play guitar."
 Shields was initially reluctant to take on a vocal role within the band, but said that he had "always sung in the rehearsal room [...] and made up the melodies."
 With the new lineup in place, the band intended to drop the My Bloody Valentine moniker, but according to Ó Cíosóig and Shields, the band was unable to decide on a name and kept the moniker "for better or for worse."

 Under pressure from Lazy Records to release a full-length album, the band compromised and agreed to release a single and subsequent mini-album, citing the need for time to stabilize their new lineup.
-"Strawberry Wine", a three-track single, was released in November 1987 and Ecstasy was released a month later.
-Both received moderate critical acclaim, and peaked at number 13 and 12 on the independent singles and albums chart, respectively.
+"Strawberry Wine", a three-track single, was released in November 1987, and Ecstasy was released a month later.
+Both received moderate critical acclaim and peaked at number 13 and 12 on the independent singles and albums chart, respectively.
 However, "Strawberry Wine" was described as "certainly the better of the two releases", as Ecstasy was plagued by production difficulties, including errors in the mastering process.
 Ecstasy was criticised as the product of "a group who appeared to have run out of money halfway through recording," which was later confirmed, as the band were funding the studio sessions themselves.
 My Bloody Valentine's contract with Lazy stated that the label would handle promotion of releases, whereas the band would finance the recording sessions.
 Following their departure from Lazy, which later rereleased "Strawberry Wine" and Ecstasy on the compilation album Ecstasy and Wine (1989) without the band's consent, Rough Trade Records offered a deal to finance the recording and release of a full-length album, but the band turned it down.